 The AAAE program provides the necessary skills for students to be successful employees in whatever career they choose.
 To be successful in the workforce, college and career ready, graduates must possess both strong academic skills and good professional skills.
 These types of skills are what employers are looking for in their employees, for example, communication skills, dependability, productivity, and teamwork.
-Instructors give assistance and counsel students regarding good professional skills in preparation for work force entry and/or entry into the GED® program of study.
+Instructors give assistance and counsel students regarding good professional skills in preparation for work force entry and/or entry into the GED[®] program of study.
+A career specialist and workshops are available to students throughout each semester.